 Jessica has extensive advanced training in a variety of manual therapy (hands on) techniques.
 Jessica frequently incorporates the following techniques into her treatments: muscle energy technique, spinal manipulation, myofascial release, craniosacral therapy, and visceral manipulation.
 Jessica also has in-depth training on the female and male pelvic floor.
 She has completed the full pelvic floor course series at the Herman & Wallace Pelvic Rehabilitation.

-Jessica has been practicing martial arts for over twenty years.
+Jessica has also treated hundreds of martial artists and fighters in the Washington, DC region.
+She has been published in FIGHT!
+Magazine and featured in a cover article discussing physical therapists working with combat athletes in PT in Motion Magazine.
+Jessica has been practicing martial arts herself for over twenty years.
 She holds a second-degree black belt in Aikido and a brown belt in Dan Zan Ryu Jujitsu.
-She also has training in Muay Thai and Krav Maga, and has treated hundreds of martial artists and fighters in the Washington region.
+She also has training in Muay Thai and Krav Maga.

 Jessica’s calming presence and extensive knowledge of the interplay between the body’s systems and functions allow her to empower each patient with new information about their body and help put them back in control of their lives.